markfinger/python-react/README.md

  - [render_server.js](examples/basic_rendering/render_server.js) - the server's source code
  - [package.json](examples/basic_rendering/package.json) - the server's dependencies, installable with
    [npm](http://npmjs.com)

-You can also return extra data from your render server and these data will be stored in `data` attribute of the response object.

 Using React on the front-end